pytest-dev/pytest-bdd/README.rst

 Step arguments are no longer fixtures
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Step parsed arguments conflicted with the fixtures.
 Now they no longer define fixture.
-If the fixture has to be defined by the step the target_fixture param should be used.
+If the fixture has to be defined by the step, the target_fixture param should be used.

 Variable templates in steps are only parsed for Scenario Outlines